tombaker/tapshex/docs/glossary/index.rst

        A description of the structures and terms, and their usages, expected to be found in :term:`Instance Data`.
 An application profile that follows the DCTAP model is called a :term:`DCTAP Instance`.

    Blank Node
-       In RDF, a blank node is a unique identifier used, typically, within the local scope of a specific file or RDF store.
+       In RDF, a unique identifier used, typically, within the local scope of a specific file or RDF store.
 As described in `RDF 1.1 Concepts and Abstract Syntax <https://www.w3.org/TR/rdf11-concepts/#section-blank-nodes>`__, a blank node is distinct both from an :term:`IRI` and a :term:`Literal`.
 Blank nodes are of interest only to users or creators of RDF applications.

    Compact IRI
        An IRI represented by an abbreviated syntax in which a label associated with a namespace (the prefix) is followed by a colon and by a local name which, taken together, can be expanded into a full IRI.
 For example, if the prefix "dcterms:" is associated with the namespace "http://purl.org/dc/terms/", then the prefixed name "dcterms:creator" can be expanded into "http://purl.org/dc/terms/creator".

    Constraint
-       In ShEx terms, a constraint is "a restriction on the set of permissible nodes or triples".
+       In ShEx, "a restriction on the set of permissible nodes or triples".

    Datatype
        As per `RDF 1.1 Concepts and Abstract Syntax <https://www.w3.org/TR/rdf11-concepts/#section-Datatypes>`__, a datatype is used to tag a :term:`Literal` as being a specific type of date or number or, by default, just a plain string.
 In RDF, datatypes are identified with :term:`IRI`\s.